+CH and YH were used to make the trigger, which will be described in Sec.2.7.
 CH was installed just in front of the pole-piece of KURAMA.
-The lucite lightguides were extended through the narrow gap between the coil and the polepiece to the top of KURAMA, and connected to PMTs there.
+The lucite light-guides were extended through the narrow gap between the coil and the pole-piece to the top of KURAMA, and connected to PMTs there.
 YH was installed downstream of KURAMA.